reveng007/reveng_loader/README.md

 ![image](https://github.com/reveng007/reveng_loader/blob/main/img/demo3.PNG?raw=true)

 #### NOTE:
-When we got access to mimikatz.exe in-memory, we can see those 3 arguments got feed to this binary, but that doesn't matter much as mimkatz.exe is well versed to deal with wrong ou-of-scope options.
+When we got access to mimikatz.exe in-memory, we can see those 3 arguments got feed to this binary, but that doesn't matter much as mimkatz.exe is well versed to deal with wrong out-of-scope options.

 ### Internal Noticing: